 CD 219.
 Parenting.
 3 hours credit.
-This course will enable the student to establish positive, supportive, and effective relationships with the parents and their children in child care programs as well as the children.
-The student will explore parenting styles and effective communication techniques and develop an understanding of how these affect relationships with the children and families served in child care programs.
-The student will also develop an understanding of special situations and issues many families face in today's world and how these can affect a child's ability to learn.
+This course will enable the student to establish positive, supportive, and effective relationships between parents and their children.
+The student will explore parenting styles and effective communication techniques and explain how these affect relationships with children and families served in child care programs.
+The student will develop an understanding of special situations and issues many families face in today's world and how these can affect a child's ability to learn.